Slow Cooker Spicy Mango Chicken Chili

 - 1 15.5-ounce can black beans, rinsed and drained

-- 1 12-ounce bottle of beer (I used Corona; use your favorite or substitute low-sodium chicken broth)
+- 1 12-ounce bottle of beer (may substitute low-sodium chicken broth)

-- 1 habanero chili pepper, seeds and veins removed and minced (see note)
+- 1 habanero chili pepper, seeds and veins removed and minced (may omit or substitute a jalapeño pepper; see notes)

-- 1 small onion to medium, chopped (red or yellow)
+- 1 small to medium onion, chopped (red or yellow)

 - 4 garlic cloves, minced